jntesteves/dot-slash-make/README.md

 ### Available functions

-* `param`: Set variable from arguments NAME VALUE, only if it was not overridden by a CLI argument (this is the same behavior as a variable definition in Make)
+* `param`: Set variable from argument NAME=VALUE, only if it was not overridden by an argument on the CLI (this is the behavior of a variable assignment in GNU Make)
 * `run`: Evaluate command in a sub-shell, abort on error (equivalent to a normal command in a Makefile)
 * `run_`: Evaluate command in a sub-shell, ignore returned status code (equivalent to starting a line with a `-` in Make)
 * `log_error`, `log_info`, `log_debug`, `log_trace`, `abort`: Logging functions (set `BUILD_DEBUG=1` for debug messages)